JustAusualKid/FiveM-Cleaner/README.md

 #key resets
-If the key has reset message me on discord RileyG#2276
+If the key has reset message me on discord RileyG#2276 i will send you the new key no problem